(For Terms and Conditons for Tickets and Events please click here.)

 Authorised specific staff dealing with the process will have access to various details made available to them by BU relevant to the case that could include records of performance, activities, behaviour, staff reports, attendance, previous processes, and whereabouts of the students involved.

-The personal data we may collect from users when they buy our goods:
+5. The personal data we may collect from users when they buy our goods or services:

 Your name, email, address, telephone number.